Moonstroke/C-log/README.md

 ## A simple logging system in C

-This project defines a simple message logging and sorting system in C.
+*Clog* is , beyond traditional dutch footwear, a simple logging system written in and for C.

 The project is designed to be lightweight, efficient and easy to use.
 The features are fully documented here and in the `log.h` file (in the `inc`